dracory/base/README.md

 The test package provides utilities for testing Go applications in the Dracory ecosystem.
 It includes tools for setting up test environments, managing test databases, and testing HTTP endpoints.

-For more information, see the [test/README.md](test/README.md) file.
+For more information, see the [github.com/dracory/test](https://github.com/dracory/test) repository.

 ## Timezone